firefoxos-gamedev/book/initialization.md

 </html>
 ~~~~~

 If we open our **index.html** on our browser now, we'll see a black screen.
-Thats the canvas working but since it has nothing to do it stays black.
+Thats the canvas working but since it has nothing to do, it stays black.

 ![Black screen means good](images/originals/initialization/black.png)